 In the case of Ortho K, you will get gas-permeable corrective lenses to wear while you are sleeping.
 In time, the lenses help to reshape the corneas, improving your vision without you having to wear glasses or contact lenses during the day.

 However, Ortho K is not a permanent solution.
 Some patients must wear the corrective lenses every night to see a continuing daytime improvement.
 Some others can get by with wearing them every other night or perhaps even less frequently.
 The point is, you will only have to wear the lenses while you sleep, and perhaps not every night, to get positive results.

 Use of the Ortho K corrective lenses is painless and should not in any way disturb your sleep.

-Your Vision Eye Max optometrist wants you to know that orthokeratology is only one more possible solution to address your vision disorder.
+Your Vision Eye Max, LLC optometrist wants you to know that orthokeratology is only one more possible solution to address your vision disorder.
 Make an appointment and we will examine your vision, explain your options for eyesight improvement, and more fully explain the details of orthokeratology, including cost comparisons and other issues.